Mahen1300/Mahen1300/README.md

-- 👋 Hi, I’m @Mahen1300
+- 👋 Hi, I’m Mahendra
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working at BT as a Backend Dev
 - 💞️ I’m looking to collaborate on ...any project
-- 📫 How to reach me ... mahenramakrishna@gmail.com/8310719179
+- 📫 How to reach me ... mahenramakrishna@gmail.com/9591556230

 <!---
 Mahen1300/Mahen1300 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.